wso2/docs-ei/en/micro-integrator/docs/setup/deployment/k8s-pipeline/adding-test-cases.md

     This script in the test.sh file checks if the server has successfully started by performing health checks on Micro Integrator endpoints.
-If the desired response is any of the provided endpoints, are not met, the script throws a non-zero exit code causing the test to fail.
+If the endpoints does not provide the desired response(s) the script would throw a non-zero exit code causing the test to fail.

 4. Uncomment the commented code block and remove the last line in the